alexwlchan/alexwlchan.net/src/_drafts/getting-credentials-for-an-assumed-iam-role.md

 ```

 When I use this profile, the CLI automatically creates temporary credentials for the `dns_editor` role, and uses those during my session.
-When the credentials expire, it automatically renews them.
+When the credentials expire, it renews them.
 Seamless!

 This config is also supported in [the Python SDK](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#assume-role-provider), and I'd guess it works with SDKs in other languages as well -- but when I tried it with Terraform, it was struggling to find credentials.